whowell1/whowell1github.io/content/en/blog/scattered_spider.md

 **Conclusion**

 Scattered Spider demonstrates the growing trend of threat actors who use social engineering to bypass EDR systems.
-Scattered Spider shows that security is not just a technical issue, but a multifaceted issue.
+Scattered Spider shows that security is not just a technical issue, but a multifaceted issue that needs support across departments.

 References